 Extra credit (1): [up to +3%]

 Visit the Museum of Fine Arts, Boston; it’s free for college students.
-Select an object from Greek or Roman antiquity.
-The object must either depict women, or be an object that was used by women.
+Select an object from [Greek or Roman antiquity.**] The object must either depict women, or be an object that was used by women.
 Take a selfie with the object and send with the report (you may also tweet the selfie to me if you wish).
 Write a 2-3 page report on its qualities and significance.
-Due before Thanksgiving.
+Due at the end of the semester.

 Hub requirements.
 CL 206 fulfills the following categories in the BU Hub: 1) Historical Consciousness: This class examines the evidence of women in historical contexts spanning 8th c.
 BCE Greece to 1st c.
 BCE/CE Rome.
 2) Social Inquiry I: This class examines social structures which produce the roles of women in their historical contexts.
 3) Critical Thinking: Students learn to assess different theories presented in modern scholarship and to analyze the evidence of ancient sources.

 All work is due on the dates specified except in case of emergencies.
 If you are unable to attend an exam due to such an emergency, you must contact me before class.
 If I am not in my office, leave a message in the department office with Classics staff (617-353-2427), or email me (firstname.lastname@example.org).
 Violations of academic conduct (such as plagiarism) will be reported to the Dean.
 For the code, see: http://www.bu.edu/academics/policies/academic-conduct-code/.
 Plagiarism is a serious offence, and benefits no one.
 If you are ever in a crisis over a paper or report and are tempted to plagiarize, come speak to me instead.